MegaBedder/my-awesome-lua/README.md

 - [awesome-love2d](https://github.com/love2d-community/awesome-love2d) - A list like this one, but focused on game dev and the LÖVE platform.
 - [Where Lua is Used](https://sites.google.com/site/marbux/home/where-lua-is-used) - A comprehensive list of stand-alone programs written in or extensible using Lua.
 - [Where LuaJIT is Used](http://wiki.luajit.org/where-luajit-is-used) - Embeds, Supports, Implemented With LuaJIT
+- [Topics/Lua](https://github.com/topics/lua) - See more topics about Lua
+- [Topics/LuaJIT](https://github.com/topics/luajit) - See more topics about LuaJIT

 ## Contribute